jSoboil/jSoboil.github.io/rambles.md

 2^{2} &12\\
 12&10^{2}\\
 \end{bmatrix}
-\]
+$$

-Since the jumping rule is the crux of the algorithm, we need to develop a function which evaluates the ration of two density samples.
+Since the jumping rule is the crux of the algorithm, we can first develop a function which evaluates the ratio of two density samples.
 We can do this as follows:
 ```r
 # density ratio function:
 density_ratio <- function(alpha_star = alpha_star, alpha = alpha,